We may receive compensation when you click on links to products from our partners.

-We live in a society where making claims against people or suing others is becoming an increasingly taboo.
-The phrase “compensation culture” is thrown about in newspaper and online news article headlines.
+We live in a society where making claims against people or suing others is becoming increasingly taboo.
+The phrase “compensation culture” is thrown about in newspapers and online news article headlines.
 This is because an increasing number of morally questionable individuals started taking advantage of the legal framework.
 Claiming for compensation related to workplace accidents that they weren’t necessarily entitled to.

 Some have exaggerated the negative impacts that incidents had on their mental and physical wellbeing.
 Others have purposefully created problems themselves.
-Unfortunately, this behaviour continues through to today and encroaches on areas such as workplace accidents and compensation, which we will mainly be focusing on.
+Unfortunately, this behavior continues through to today and encroaches on areas such as workplace accidents and compensation, which we will mainly be focusing on.

 “However, it’s important for you to remember that if you have genuinely been negatively affected by another’s actions, you may be rightfully entitled to claim something back.”